 Professionals in all spheres of local and national life have major roles to play in local and national development.
 They generally influence policy through their interaction with government especially when it relates to the practice of their profession or their followers.
-Communicating and disseminating the output of research relevant to the practice of their professional people that CPED should deal with in this respect include the following:
+Communicating and disseminating the output of research relevant to the practice of their professions to them is essential to influencing policy.
+Some of the professional people that CPED should deal with in this respect include the following: